segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 ### Are you loading Prototype.js?

-If you are having issues with your destinations loading, there is a [known issue that was reported](https://github.com/prototypejs/prototype/issues/338){:target="_blank"}.
+If you're having issues with your destinations loading with Protoype.js, there is a [known issue that was reported](https://github.com/prototypejs/prototype/issues/338){:target="_blank"} regarding this.

-In order to prevent the issues, you can preserve the original `array.from` method without letting the prototype override it.
+In order to prevent the issues, you can preserve the original `Array.from` method without letting the prototype override it.

 ## Will Google Chrome's third-party cookie changes impact Segment Analytics.js?